Can I Claim if Injured Cycling the Wrong Way on a One-Way Street?

 It is likely that the other party will dispute liability.
 Car drivers would have no reason to expect that someone would be coming at them from the wrong direction, and may not have enough time to take evasive action.

-The Claimant would receive 75% of his compensation.
+The claimant would receive 75% of his compensation.
 The 25% reduction reflects the cyclist's own contributory negligence.

 Cycling in the wrong direction - case study